wtrocki/ts-client-atlas/client/GlobalClustersApi.md

 # **createCustomZoneMapping**
-> GeoSharding createCustomZoneMapping(geoSharding)
+> GeoSharding createCustomZoneMapping(customZoneMappings)

 Creates one custom zone mapping for the specified global cluster.
 A custom zone mapping matches one ISO 3166-2 location code to a zone in your global cluster.
 By default, MongoDB Cloud maps each location code to the closest geographical zone.
 To use this resource, the requesting API Key must have the Project Owner role.
-This resource doesn't require the API Key to have an Access List.
 Deprecated versions: v2-{2023-01-01}

 ### Example